dianapatrong/DE101_SQL/Lab3_SQL_Transactions/README.md

 # Let's get started

-The store so far has only products and their orders listed under their database, please look at how they are related in the following
-diagram:
+The store has a database with two tables for their `products` and `orders` like the following diagram:

 ![Lab 3 Diagram](documentation_images/lab3_diagram.png)